 Well to get started, there are over 36 lock pick manufacturers as of 2016, with 1 or 2 new ones popping up in China every couple of months.
-Lets start with a list of current lock pick brands.

 Lock Pick Companies